KCIS-KSVG/Pages/README.md

-# KSVG 页面（简体中文说明）
+# KSVG Pages
 [![Contributors](https://img.shields.io/github/contributors/KCIS-KSVG/Pages)](https://github.com/KCIS-KSVG/Pages/graphs/contributors)

-## 1. 🚀 项目解释
+## 1. 🚀 Project Description
-本网站项目是昆山康桥学校学生摄影合作组织（KSVG）的官方门户，主要服务于本校学生与教职工社群，同时内容亦对所有感兴趣者开放。
+This website project is the official portal of the Kang Chiao Students Photography Organization (KSVG).
+It primarily serves the student and faculty community of KSVG, while also serving as an online service portal for other partner organizations.

-## 2. 📧 与我们取得联系
+## 2. 📧 Contact Us

-对于此项目的问题与反馈，请联络：
+For questions and feedback about this project, please contact:
-- 电子邮件：support_ksvg@163.com（组织）
+- Organization: support_ksvg@163.com
-- 电子邮件：jianzhixuan.work@gmail.com（开发者）
+- Developer: jianzhixuan.work@gmail.com

-## 3. 💻 网站聚合功能
+## 3. 💻 Website Features
-### 媒体共享
+### Organization Introduction
-- 所有可公开查看和使用的活动拍摄原媒体。由阿里云盘提供服务（外部链接）。
+- Learn about our mission, vision, and core values, as well as our history, organizational structure, and team.
-### 招募信息
+### Project Status Inquiry
-- 公布所有学生会公关组和KSVG招募信息。主页面为站内服务，表单部分由Google提供服务。
+- Get the latest updates on all projects: status, milestones, plans, and challenges.
-### 文件公开
+### Media Sharing Services
-- 组织对外公开的项目文件库。由Github提供服务，KSVG组织运营（位于KCIS-KSVG/Documentation）。
+- Access and download our published media resources, including images, videos, and brochures.
-### 行事历
+### Calendar Information Sharing
-- 根据“康桥校园学期行事历”和“昆山康桥学生会行事历”更新的KSVG行事历。站内服务，内嵌内容由Google提供服务。
+- View important team or organization calendars: meetings, events, and deadlines.
-### 周信息简报
+### Recruiting Information
-- 提供当周活动和娱乐事件的简报服务。站内服务。
+- Find all current job openings, job descriptions, and the application process.